 I found my little glass bottles at Save-On-Crafts after searching and searching (my kind sister noticed my dilemma over Thanksgiving and a day later she pointed me to a pinterest link for these adorable bottles!
-Thanks sis.) and was pleasantly surprised at the quality, price ($1.29 each!) and adorable little corks.
+Thanks sis.
+UPDATE: if I were to do this project over again, I’d choose a bottle with a screw top lid such as these.) and was pleasantly surprised at the quality, price ($1.29 each!) and adorable little corks.
 When the bottles arrived, they received a thorough dishwasher washing and were allowed to completely dry.

 The rosemary, mind you it’s straight from the garden where bugs live and children play, was cut down to sprig size and thoroughly rinsed.
 The whole bunch was left to soak in a water bath for about an hour.
 This is a sure fire way to uncling any unnecessary flavoring, if you know what I mean, from the sprigs.
 Followed by a few more rinses.

 Once the rosemary is thoroughly washed, allow it to thoroughly dry (either out on the counter or by speeding up the process on a low temp in the oven).
 This is especially important for the rosemary sprigs that will go straight into the bottles (rather than the infusion) – any type of moisture allows for the possibility of mold.
 Update: my very first batch began showing mold at the very top of the rosemary in several jars after two weeks.
 I did a bit of research and realized that by soaking the rosemary I had allowed too much moisture into the bottle.
 For my second round, I let my rosemary dry out for several days so that no water was present during bottling.